I’m thrilled to take you on a shopping experience with me – introducing Shop with Us* – my website’s newest development.

 Accessories may end up in baskets or containers.
 So, where will those be?
 Use baskets to contain anything folded on shelves and small accessories.
 But you want solutions that look like they belong in the closet, not like a random selection of last-minute solutions.
 Use the same type of basket throughout the closet.
 Using baskets on shelves and niches will give your closet a uniform, elevated look.

 When choosing baskets, bins, or containers for the closet, measure the spaces where these will go to ensure the right fit.
 You must also assess the areas to determine materials, color schemes, style, and what these will hold.

 Best Practices – To Hang or To Fold

 Go for it if you can hang most of what you usually fold.
 It is easier to see all your clothing when everything is on hangers.
 And thus, you wear more of your clothes more often.
 Putting the laundry away by hanging it is also easier than folding it.
 But, of course, underwear, PJs, sportswear, swimsuits, and socks should go in drawers.

 In hanging your clothes, classify them by type and then by color.
-For example, place all casual tops together, jackets and blazers, skirts, denim, slacks, etc. You will efficiently select your outfits and enjoy how everything looks on hangers.
+For example, place all casual tops, jackets and blazers, skirts, denim, slacks, etc., together.
+You will efficiently select your outfits and enjoy how everything looks on hangers.

 Place all your hangers in the same direction.
 Then, when hanging back those pieces, have the hanger facing the opposite direction.
 This system will let you know that you wore that item.
-In addition, the system enables you to notice what you do not regularly use, giving you a clue on what to discard.
+In addition, the method lets you notice what you do not regularly use, giving you a clue on what to discard.
 It also helps you rotate your wardrobe more often and get creative with mixing and matching your wardrobe pieces.

 Pro Tip: Always place empty hangers in a single location to avoid having to fish them out when putting laundry away.
 Also, your closet will look better if you isolate empty hangers.